Langholm: Sport

-The town also has a karate club, Langholm Shotokan Karate Club, which is part of the JKS Scotland.

 Langholm Scouts (2nd Dumfriesshire) has been running for many decades, with some members attending the biggest events in Scouting, including the World Scout Jamboree and Blair Atholl Jamborette.

 Arts and leisure

-As well as the Scottish Episcopal Church now used as the Clan Armstrong museum, The Roman Catholic church of St Francis of Assisi closed in 2010 and is now a fine art gallery.
+As well as the Scottish Episcopal Church now used as the Clan Armstrong museum, the Roman Catholic church of St Francis of Assisi closed in 2010 and is now a fine art gallery.

-The Buccleuch Centre, is a well equipped venue with providing a regular programme of music and theatre.
+The Buccleuch Centre is a well-equipped venue, providing a regular programme of music and theatre.

 The town is home to a music and arts festival, a food festival and the Langholm walks.
-Each year the annual Common Riding, takes place on the last Friday of July which features horse riding, sports, dancing and musical processions by the Pipe and Town Bands.
+Each year the annual Common Riding takes place on the last Friday of July and features horse riding, sports, dancing and musical processions by the Pipe and Town Bands.

-Langholm has both a pipe band and a brass band (known as the Town Band - or colloquially as The Toon Ban').
+Langholm has both a pipe band and a brass band (known as the Town Band, or colloquially as The Toon Ban').
 The Town Band is the oldest continuous brass band in Scotland and has won many national awards.

 The town is also home to the Eskdale and Liddesdale Archaeological Society.

 The Langholm Archive Group has a collection of information, photographs etc. about the locality.